 4. Scan Your Website

 When scanning your website you have a few different ways to do this, you can use external remote scanners or application level scanners.
 Each are designed to look and report on different things.
 No one solution is the best approach, but together you improve your odds greatly.
-Our team uses WordFence which has a free version that will scan the files on your site.

 Application Based Scanners (Plugins):

 5. Have Your Blog Cleaned